SirNotAppearingInThisFic/ficgenerator/README.md

 - Run `yarn add <package> --dev` to install dev dependencies
 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your webapp for production
-- Run `gulp serve:dist` to preview the production build
+- Run `gulp serve:docs` to preview the production build